TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/INSTALLFEST.md

 * `git`
 * `zsh`
+* `tree`
 * `node`
 * `ruby`

 Test that each of these is installed correctly by running `which` on each of them, just like we did for `brew`.
 You should get ouput that starts with `/usr/local/bin/` and ends with the command name, e.g. `/usr/local/bin/git`.
 Finally, run `brew list` and [take a screenshot](https://support.apple.com/en-us/HT201361) of the result, which should list all of those _packages_ we just installed.
-Attach that screenshot to your _WIP Issue_ and you're ready to [install and configure Prezto](PREZTO.md)!
+Attach that screenshot to your _WIP Issue_.

+## Step 4: Configure `git`...

+Now that we have `git` installed via `brew` -- _XCode actually installs its own version that we have no ability to upgrade; boo, Apple_ -- we should tell `git` all about us, so it can tell GitHub who we are when we start using it.
+Let's [use the `git` command to configure `git`](http://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)!

+### 1a.
+Tell `git` your name and email address...

+The first thing `git` needs to know is _who you are_ and _how to identify you_, which it does with two configuration settings: `user.name` and `user.email`.
+Set those with the `git` command:

+    $> git config --global user.name "YOUR NAME"
+    $> git config --global user.email "YOUR-EMAIL@EXAMPLE.COM"

+This tells `git` to attach `YOUR NAME` and `YOUR-EMAIL@EXAMPLE.COM` to all your work on your computer.
+Well, that's _almost_ right.
+Run those commands again, replacing `YOUR NAME` with your real name, the same one [you added to your GitHub account](README.md#github-ing-to-know-you).
+Do the same with your _real_ email address.
+To confirm, simply run:

+    $> git config --global --get-regexp user

+If you don't see what you expected, try again.
+If you run into an error message along the lines of `Fatal: Not a git respository`, you probably omitted the `--global` flag.

+### 1b.
+Tell `git` where to store your password...

+When we start using `git` to send code to GitHub, you'll have to identify yourself to GitHub with the username and password you used when you created your account.
+Having to type that a lot can be very tedious (but occasionally helpful!), so let's tell `git` how to keep your password around securely:

+    $> git config --global credential.helper osxkeychain

+Mac OS X includes [a secure password manager called `Keychain.app`](https://en.wikipedia.org/wiki/Keychain_(software)) that `git` can use to store your password and send it to GitHub for you.

+### 1c.
+Tell `git` which editor to use...

+So `git` is a Command Line Interface (CLI), right?
+On its own, `git` doesn't know anything about GUI tools like Atom, so when it needs you to write a long message or edit a file, it opens up a CLI editing tool like `vim` or `nano`... at least by default.
+Let's tell it about our new friend Atom, though, since we're going to be spending so much time there:

+    $> git config --global core.editor "atom -w"

+Don't forget the quotes!
+Like before, we can check all of these setting by using `git config` again.
+This time, we'll look at _the whole list_:

+    $> git config --global --list

+Make sure your changes are in there: `user.name`, `user.email`, `credential.helper`, and `core.editor`...!
+To test that our editor is setup correctly, we can just ask `git` to open [the global configuration file](http://git-scm.com/docs/git-config#FILES) in Atom:

+    $> git config --global --edit

+If that _doesn't_ open a rather strange looking file in Atom (be patient, it can take a few seconds), _Don't Panic!_ If you're in `nano` (the name `nano` will appear in the top bar), press `^X` (that's the `control` key plus the `X` key) to quit.
+If you're in `vi` or `vim` (basically a screen full of text), press `ZZ` (that's `shift` plus the `Z` key twice).

+Welcome to Atom and the _other_ way to configure `git`!
+The file you're looking at is [a hidden file](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) named `.gitconfig` that lives in [your home directory](https://en.wikipedia.org/wiki/Home_directory).
+If you [open your Home folder in Finder](https://support.apple.com/kb/PH22031?locale=en_US&viewlocale=en_US), you won't see it -- because it's _hidden_ -- but the file is still there.

+You can poke around with your `.gitconfig` file if you want, but make sure that the settings we configured are correct before you save and close.
+You're ready to [install and configure Prezto](PREZTO.md) next, which will involve poking around some _more_ of those hidden files with Atom!

 ## One Final Warning